platomik/AE2M32OSS/Final.md

 The combination of a Michelson interferometer with a prism monochromator is Köster's interference comparator.
 In Köster’s interferometer as shown in figure 2 (from [1]), precision Köster’s double prism is used as the beam splitter and combiner.
 Köster’s interferometer has advantages than Michelson interferometer in being one dimension and a compensating plate is not necessary to get the same optical paths.

 ![Köster’s Interferometer](https://raw.github.com/platomik/AE2M32OSS/master/pic2_1.jpg)

+Figure 2.
 The schematic diagram of Köster’s interferometer

 Köster’s interferometer is used for the length measurements in absolute or relative values.
 For some kind of measurements Köster’s interferometer can be used in combination with a laser, with a microscope (V. P. Linnik microinterferometer).

 Twobeam interferometers, called interferential refractometers, developed for very exact measurements of the refractive index and dispersion of gases.
 An example of such devices is Jamin interferometer eloped in 1856 by the French physicist Jules Jamin.
 (Figure 3, from [1]).

 ![Jamin-Interferometer](https://raw.github.com/platomik/AE2M32OSS/master/pic2.jpg)

 Figure 3.
 Jamin Interferometer.

 The interferometer is made up of two mirrors, made of the thickest glass possible.
 The Fresnel reflection from the first surface of the mirror acts as a beam splitter.
 The incident light is split into two rays, parallel to each other and displaced by an amount depending on the thickness of the mirror.
 The rays are recombined at the second mirror, and ultimately imaged onto a screen.